wilsonte-umich/wilsonte-umich.github.io/pages/home.md

 permalink: /
 ---

-**!!!
-Please excuse the site, which is still under construction !!!**

 Welcome!
 I am Thomas E. Wilson, M.D.
 Ph.D.,
 Professor of Pathology and Human Genetics at the University of Michigan Medical School.